-Provide a note in the Design Information section indicating that submittal and approval of a geohazard report by the California Geological Survey (CGS) is not required for single-story modular buildings provided they do not exceed 4,000 Square Feet (Sq.
-Ft.) in plan area and are not located within state or local geologic hazard zones in accordance with IR A-4: Geohazard Report Requirements, Section 3.2.1.
+Single-story relocatable buildings 4,000 Square Feet (Sq.
+Ft.) or less complying with the requirements of IR A-4: Geohazard Report Requirements, Section 3.2.1 are exempt from the requirement to provide a geohazard report.
 The structures may be split into multiple seismically separated structures to stay below the 4,000 Sq.
 Ft. trigger.
-Refer to Appendix A for additional information.